AlessioMenchetti92SecoGitHub/UdooKeyProjects/README.md

 # UdooKeyProjects
-Collection of projects using UDOO Key, Raspberry Pi Pico, and ESP32
+Collection of projects using:
+- UDOO Key (https://www.udoo.org/udoo-key/ for more information)
+- Raspberry Pi Pico
+- ESP32